jewel/clearskies/protocol/core.md

 indefinitely.
 Consider the following example of what would happen if these files were not tracked:

-1. Peers A, B, and C know about a file
+1. Peers A, B, and C know about a file.
 2. Only peers A and B are running.
 3. The file is deleted on A.
 4. B also deletes its file.
-5. A disconnects
+5. A disconnects.
 6. C connects to B.  Since C has the file and B does not, the file reappears on B.
 7. A reconnects to B.  The file reappears on A.